den-materials/seo/README.md

 * [Mobile-friendly test](https://search.google.com/test/mobile-friendly)
 * [Google Trends](https://trends.google.com/trends/)

+## PageRank
+One of the founding tools Google used to rank sites (why it eventually became a verb) is called PageRank.
+It's their patented algorithm, and you can [read all about it](https://en.wikipedia.org/wiki/PageRank).
+It's based on _how many other sites link to yours_.

 ### This outline is inspired by [Googles docs](https://support.google.com/webmasters/answer/7451184)
 1. Tell Google to index your site